thecircusb0y/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-vs-cloud-server-image-backups.md

 product_url: cloud-backup
 ---

-Some users are used to taking snapshots of their Cloud Server [product page](http://www.rackspace.com/cloud/servers) as a backup.
-If you have a solution where you want to save the server's state or configuration, or want to keep gold copies of your system, then you can create an image backup of the server.
-Because it is an image of the whole server, there is really no control over the individual files.
-You cannot, say, recover a single file from that image, or update a single file.
-But, on the other hand, having a single file to manage (the image) allows you to easily recreate a new server with that identical configuration and state.
+Some users are used to taking snapshots of their [Cloud Servers](http://www.rackspace.com/cloud/servers) as a backup.
+If you require a solution that saves the server's state or configuration, or you want to keep gold copies of your system, then you can create an image backup of the server.
+The backup saves the whole server in a single file that you can use to easily recreate a new server with an identical configuration and state.
+However, an image backup does not give you any control over the individual files on the server.
+For example, you cannot use the image to recover or update a single file.

 **Note:** You can learn more about scheduling images from the [Scheduled Images
 FAQ](/how-to/scheduled-images-faq).

-Rackspace Cloud Backup, on the other hand, is a **FILE-BASED backup**.
-This means that you can specify what folders or files to backup or restore.
-As usual, you can choose to backup or restore the whole system with all its folders, but the distinction with image backups is that the granularity of Rackspace Cloud Backup is at the file level, as opposed to it being at the whole server image level.
+Rackspace Cloud Backup, on the other hand, is a **FILE-BASED backup**. that allows you to specify what folders or files to backup or restore.
+You can still use Cloud Backup to backup or restore the whole system with all its folders, but the distinction with image backups is that the granularity of Rackspace Cloud Backup is at the file level, as opposed to it being at the whole server image level.